Good lawyering can make the difference in your legal case. So can listening and incisive analysis.

 The D.C.
 Court of Appeals' landmark opinion in Chase Plaza Condominium Ass'n v.
 JPMorgan Chase Bank, et al., 98 A.3d 166 (D.C.
 2014), changed the legal landscape affecting condominiums and will cause upheaval for years to come.

 Mortgage lenders are still reeling from the Court's decision in the Chase Plaza case, which in many ways broke the stranglehold of the big banks on the real estate marketplace.
 The industry's power players are not pleased.

 The District of Columbia's Consumer Protection Procedures Act ("DCCPPA" or "CPPA") offers much broader protection than the federal statute.
-The DCCPPA creates a statutory right of action, backed by the Council of the District of Columbia, even in cases where common-law claims might fail.
+The DCCPPA creates a statutory right of action, backed by the Council of the District of Columbia.

-The DCCPPA prohibits a broad array of unlawful trade practices, and allows for recovery of reasonable attorney fees, to motivate private attorneys to fight for consumers.
+The DCCPPA prohibits a broad array of unlawful trade practices, including violations under the common law, and allows for recovery of reasonable attorney fees, to motivate private attorneys to fight for consumers.